markbirss/MESHBULLET/README.md

 Credits

-Carlos Valdes for work with regard to Wiznet Ethernet and board support
+Carlos Valdes for work with regard to Meshtastic Wiznet Ethernet and board support

 Based on existing related work by Carlos Valdes